Kiss Land (song)

-"Kiss Land" is a song by Canadian singer the Weeknd, from his debut studio album of the same name.
+"Kiss Land" is a song by the Canadian singer-songwriter the Weeknd, from his debut studio album of the same name.
 It was released on May 17, 2013, by XO and Republic Records, as the lead single from the album.
-Upon its release, it received critical acclaim from music critics, who appreciated the progression from his earlier works.
-On June 25, 2013, a month later the music video was released, featuring adult actresses London Keyes, Asphyxia Noir and Bonnie Rotten.
-It is considered NSFW due to the sexually explicit content, but a censored version was released as well.
+The song was written by the Weeknd, Danny Schofield, Jason Quenneville, all three producing the song with Silkky Johnson, with Jack Holkeboer receiving writing credits.

 Background and composition

 In 2011, the Weeknd released the mixtapes House of Balloons, Thursday, and Echoes of Silence to critical acclaim.
 The following year, he released the compilation album Trilogy, which contained his earlier projects with three newly recorded tracks.
 The Weeknd began work on his debut studio album Kiss Land in 2013; he revealed the title and cover artwork on March 17.

 The song was produced by Silkky Johnson, known for his previous work with ASAP Mob and Lil B, in which the first half of the song is a repurpose of another song he initially produced for Main Attrakionz entitled "Nothin' Gonna Change," from the 2011 mixtape 808s & Dark Grapes II.
 "Kiss Land" was released to the iTunes Store on May 17, 2013, and lasts for seven minutes and thirty-six seconds, it contains a sample of "La Ritournelle" by French musician Sébastien Tellier.
 The song was co-produced by DannyBoyStyles, the Weeknd himself and Jason "DaHeala" Quenneville.
 It is divided into two musical portions; the first section discusses themes of sex, while the latter half addresses the topics of alcoholism.